SuperStupidness/trinket_m0_communicate/README.md

 * Trinket M0 (Not suitable due to not enough RAM)
 * Raspberry Pi Pico (I2C pull up resistor needed if display is used)

-*Note: We found that board's with RP2040 chip is sufficient our CircuitPython code.
+*Note: We found that board's with RP2040 chip is sufficient for our CircuitPython code.
 In terms of display and I2C, make sure they have built in pull up resistor.*

 ### How to Run